 Yes, with the purchase of online textbooks schools received some print copies for classroom use.

 The online textbook licenses are a centralized purchase.
 Funds allocated for instructional resources in the per pupil funding are being used to pay for the online textbooks.

 Yes, with parent permission students have the ability to bring their own laptops from home.

 Currently, online textbooks cannot be downloaded.
 Publishers are working on making this feature available.

-There are third party iPad browsers available through the iTunes App Store which provide various levels of Flash compatibility with online textbooks.
-One example is Puffin Browser which is an NC17 app purchase requiring parental permission because content viewed using third party browsers are not controlled via the iPad parental restriction settings.
-Features and updates to such apps are controlled by the app developers.
-Student use of Puffin or other third party browsers on their own iPads at home is a parental decision.
-It is recommended that schools notify parents that third party browsers block internet filters.
+All other third party iPad browsers available through the iTunes App Store provide various levels of Flash compatibility with online textbooks, but proxy the browser content and bypass FCPS content filters.
+The majority of these apps are NC17, requiring parental permission because content viewed using third party browsers is not controlled via the iPad parental restriction settings.
+Features and updates to such apps are controlled by the app developers and use of a 3rd party browser is a parental decision.

 VA SOL tests are not supported on tablets.
 FCPS wants to maximize the use of the computer equipment that is purchased.
 Not all of the online textbooks are compatible with tablet technology.

 This web page contains links to one or more web pages that are outside the FCPS network.
 FCPS does not control the content or relevancy of these pages.